Setting up Algolia

 Head to your WordPress admin dashboard and activate this new plugin.

-Download the latest version of the Algolia API client via GitHub Release page.
+You can directly download the latest version of the Algolia API client on the GitHub release page.

-Extract the downloaded zip inside the plugin directory and rename the top folder to
+Then, extract the archive inside the plugin directory and rename the top folder to

 1 php ./bin/install-dependencies-without-composer

 This creates a new